thunderbird/developer-docs/add-ons/updating/tb78/experiments.md

 This document aggregates information on topics that commonly arise when developing a new experiment for Thunderbird 78.
 For a complete documentation on each individual topic, refer to the linked articles.

+{% hint style="info" %}
+Thunderbird does contain a few useful features related to experiments [whose documentation is no longer generated](https://bugzilla.mozilla.org/show_bug.cgi?id=1556460#c23).
+Especially if you're writing an experiment with complex interactions between the WebExtension and your experiment, it may be helpful to read the documentation blocks within [`resource://gre/modules/ExtensionCommon.jsm`](https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/extensions/ExtensionCommon.jsm) and possibly other modules in the same source code folder.
+{% endhint %}

 ## Designing the API

 When porting an add-on, it is easy to think about everything in the context of your existing add-on.
 But that view is likely limiting your options: when you encounter a feature that cannot get implemented with existing WebExtension APIs, it may be helpful to first think about alternative ways to present similar functionality – maybe it is possible to implement the same high-level feature in a different way?